The Right Strategy for our Political Moment

 Bridging Political Divisions

-Traditional political alliances are fraying, especially in the United States, where the future direction of both parties, but particularly the GOP, is in contention.
+Traditional political alliances are fraying, especially in the United States, where the future direction of both parties is in contention.
 Although the Republican Party has long been hostile to emissions reductions, a carbon dividends plan offers the GOP several strategic advantages.
 First, dividends should appeal to the party’s base – and Trump’s voters in particular – for the reasons outlined above.
-For the GOP establishment, corrective taxes are fully consistent with free market principles, and once firmly in place, justify the elimination of a range of existing regulations, including the Clean Power Plan.
-The policy’s post-partisan appeal stems from the fact that all major factions could claim an important victory.
+For the GOP establishment, corrective fees are fully consistent with free market principles, and once firmly in place, justify the elimination of a range of existing regulations, including the Clean Power Plan.
+The policy’s post-partisan appeal stems from the fact that all major factions could realize an important victory.

 Stabilizing an Unstable World